msnsports-31000/metro-app-screenshots/README.txt

 7.Keep track of your reminders while doing other things with snap view Surface Trackpad Settings:
 1.Control tap gestures
+The Cat in the Hat - Dr. Seuss:
+1.One of the top selling children's books of all time 2.See words highlight with professional narration 3.Tap individual words and pictures
 Todo:
 1.Manually reorder tasks and sub tasks
 2.Review and edit task details